 There are many beautiful castles in France, but Chateau de Chenonceau is one of a kind.

-A gorgeous tree lined avenue leads you to the chateau, which is built alongside and spans the Cher River.
-During the early years of WWII, the chateau was used by the Resistance to ferry people from Nazi occupied France, as the Cher River was the demarcation line between the two zones.
-The history of this period is documented in the Gallery that spans the river and has gorgeous views.
+A gorgeous tree-lined avenue leads you to the chateau, which is built alongside and spans the Cher River.
+During the early years of WWII, the chateau was used by the Resistance to ferry people from Nazi-occupied France, as the Cher River was the demarcation line between the two zones.
+The history of this period is documented in the Gallery which spans the river and has gorgeous views.

 It is possible to wander through the rooms of the chateau, which has been sumptuously decorated with furniture, tapestries, and paintings from the Renaissance period.
 Our kids loved the kitchen with the enormous fireplace, pantry, cooking, and baking equipment from the era.

 Our kids enjoyed exploring inside but loved exploring the spectacular symmetrical gardens outside even more.
 An old village nearby is also worth some time to explore.